fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/about.md

   - /about.html
 ---

-I am a low-temperature geochemist from Chile, working towards my Ph.D.
-Cornell University working with Prof. Louis Derry and visiting student at the Institut de Physique du Globe de Paris under the ‘Make Our Planet Great Again’ program.
+I am a **low-temperature geochemist** from Chile, working towards my Ph.D.
+Cornell University working with Prof. Louis Derry. <br>
+Currently I am a visiting student at the Institut de Physique du Globe de Paris under the ‘Make Our Planet Great Again’ program.
 <br><br>
 Before my time at Cornell, I got M.Sc. and B.Sc. degrees in Geology from the University of Chile.